hirememorey/yesand-music/README.md

-## YesAnd Music: Visual-First Semantic MIDI Editing with Natural Language Interface
+## YesAnd Music: Invisible Intelligence for Semantic MIDI Editing with Natural Language Interface

-The goal of this project is to enable musicians to intelligently edit their music through **visual analysis, interactive manipulation, smart suggestions, and natural language conversation** that integrate seamlessly with their existing DAW workflows.
+The goal of this project is to enable musicians to intelligently edit their music through **background analysis, contextual intelligence, smart suggestions, and natural language conversation** that integrate seamlessly with their existing DAW workflows.

-## 🔄 Strategic Pivot: From Command-Based to Visual-First
+## 🔄 Strategic Pivot: From Visual-First to Invisible Intelligence

-**Critical Insight from Pre-Mortem Analysis**: Musicians are visual, immediate feedback creatures who work in familiar DAW environments.
-A command-based interface breaks their fundamental workflow of see-hear-adjust.
+**Critical Insight from Pre-Mortem Analysis**: Musicians are creatures of habit who have spent years perfecting their DAW workflow.
+Any visual overlay or new interface feels invasive and disrupts their sacred "see-hear-adjust" workflow.

-**New Vision**: Transform MIDI editing from technical manipulation to visual, intelligent interaction with natural language conversation that enhances rather than disrupts existing creative workflows.
+**New Vision**: Transform MIDI editing from technical manipulation to invisible, intelligent assistance with natural language conversation that enhances rather than disrupts existing creative workflows.

 ## The Solution